 SBA loans are one of the best small business loan options on the market.
-They generally have lower down payments, long repayment terms, and reasonable interest rates—plus, they can be used for nearly any business purpose.
+Compared to other forms of financing, they typically have lower down payments, long repayment terms, and reasonable interest rates—plus, they can be used for nearly any business purpose.

 However, applying for one is a lengthy and often complex process.
-You’ll need to meet a variety of requirements, not only to submit your application but also to actually qualify for a loan.
+You’ll need to meet a variety of requirements—some of which will vary based on your lender and the SBA loan program—not only to submit your application, but also to qualify for the loan.

 The most basic SBA loan requirement is that you must have a U.S.-based, for-profit business in an eligible industry.
 Your business needs to be officially registered and operating legally.
 Nonprofit businesses aren’t eligible for SBA loans, and the following industries are barred from receiving one:

 For a complete list, you can view the SBA’s eligibility questionnaire.
 On the top of the SBA’s requirements, lenders might have their own list of eligible and ineligible industries, so make sure you check if you’re unsure if your business qualifies.